mirzawaqasahmed/f5-big-iq-lab/docs/class2/module1/module1.rst

 .. note::

-  With BIG-IQ 6.0, we only support F5 Virtual edition as ``load balancer`` in a VMWare env.
+  With BIG-IQ 6.0, we only support F5 Virtual edition as ``Service Scaler`` in a VMWare env.
   With BIG-IQ 6.0.1, we will support F5 HW also.